 The trail ends at a viewing area where the canyon walls close in and the famous Zion Narrows begin.
 This and several other designated river access points along the trail offer a place to stop and get your feet wet or relax to the sound of the river.

 Rules and Regulations

 Visitors must pay an entrance fee to enter Zion National Park.
-The fee is $25 for a private vehicle with up to 15 passengers.
+The fee is $30 for a private vehicle with up to 15 passengers.
+This private vehicle fee is valid for seven days.
 You may purchase an annual pass for $80, which is accepted at all National Parks and many other federal lands.

 - No pets.

 - Pack out what you pack in.

 - The Virgin River has high flash flood potential year round.
 Use caution near the river and always observe trail closures.
 Check with the Zion Visitor Center for current conditions.

 - Some portions of the Riverside Walk may be closed during winter due to falling ice.